rajasoun/gophers/docs/study-guide/Learnings.md

 ## 4th June(Team)
 1. Refactored the code in tips project with interface and structs

-## 7th June(Team)
-1. Add table driven tests in git-tips project
-2. Made a plan for 2 weeks to work on Go with TDD

-## 8th June(Team)
-1. Created documentation on Debugger.
-1. Worked on Mocking with TDD and Recap topic (Hello World).

-## 9th June(Team)
-1. Updated some tools in Debugger documentation
-1. Pushed 2 Weeks plan to github
-1. Worked on Mocking with more unit test cases and Recap Topic(Integer)

-## 10 June(Team)
-1. Created documentation on Integer and Iteration with TDD
-1. Worked on Mocking with Refactoring the code and Recap topic(Iteration)

 ## 7th June to 18th June(Team) first Sprint Tasks
 1. Worked on fundamentals of Golang with TDD Design(Ingeter,DataTypes,Iteration,Array,Slice,Methods,Struct,Interface,Pointers,Error,Maps).
 1. Also practiced code on DI with mocking.